 How gear levels work in Destiny 2 and the max level cap explained

-Technically, however, the level cap goes beyond 1330 with the artefact.
-Introduced in late 2019 with Shadowkeep, every new season will give you this item, and by levelling it up with XP, you'll receive a series of bonuses - including temporary additional levels that adds to your Power, allowing you to go beyond the level cap.
+It's worth noting that, technically, the Destiny 2 max level cap goes beyond 1570, thanks to the seasonal artefact.
+Every new season will give you this item, and by levelling it up with XP, you'll receive a series of bonuses - including temporary additional levels that adds to your Power, allowing you to go beyond the level cap.
 (Or, if you're not there yet, a slight nudge towards it.)

-The end of each season, however, sees things reset and change.
+The end of each season, however, sees many things in Destiny 2 reset and change.
 This includes the artefact, which will start over, so you have to level up the power level bonus with XP once more.
 As well as this, the gear cap itself will increase - usually 10 per season.

-Learning which sources give what Power loot is key to faster and more effective levelling.
-The vast majority of activities will drop loot up to the 'soft' Legendary cap of 1270, meaning when you start out playing Destiny 2, you simply play the game how you want to level up.
+Learning which sources give what Power loot is key to fast and effective levelling.
+The vast majority of activities in Destiny 2 will drop loot up to the 'soft' Legendary cap of 1510, meaning when you start Destiny 2 or a major new expansion, you simply play the game how you want to level up.